 While our neighbors to the south get a lot of attention for their network of snowmobile trails, the northern reaches of Jefferson County provide plenty of open running across private easements.
 Most of our trails are concentrated along the southern towns that make of the Northern Edge of the Tug Hill – places like Rodman, Worth, Rutland and others – but you can also find good riding on the edges closest to the lake and river.
 Check around for places to stay with easy-on, easy-off trail access.

 If toboggans and saucers are more your thing, be sure to bring your sled because you’ll find plenty of options at our state and municipal parks as well as golf courses.
 One popular spot is the Olmstead-designed Thompson Park in Watertown, which also has trails and pavilions to check out in the winter.

 One of the easiest and enjoyable trips you can take is much closer (and a lot more affordable) than you think.
-Grab the girl’s for a weekend of R&R, you’ll have a vacation where you’ll actually get to relax.
-Go on a group hike, explore the shops, or get comfy and break out the board games.
+Grab the kids for a weekend getaway, go on a family hike, explore the shops, or get comfy and break out the board games.